MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/hide-app-tiles-on-app-launcher.md

     > [!NOTE]
     > If you have Office 365 Germany, sign in at https://portal.office.de.
 If you have Office 365 operated by 21Vianet (China), sign in at https://login.partner.microsoftonline.cn/.
 Then select the **Admin** tile to open the admin center.

 2. In the left pane of the admin center, under **Admin centers**, select **SharePoint** to open the SharePoint admin center.
 (You might need to select **Show all** to see the list of admin centers.)
-If this opens the new SharePoint admin center, select **Classic SharePoint admin center** in the left pane.
+If the classic SharePoint admin center appears, select **Open it now** at the top of the page to open the new SharePoint admin center.

 3. In the left pane, select **settings**.

+4. **Select classic settings page**.

-4. In **Show or Hide Options**, choose the tile you want to hide.
+4. In **Show or Hide App Tiles**, choose the tile you want to hide.

     ![SPO SharePoint Settings Show/hide options section](media/516f0f56-c44e-465e-8ec5-ba56fbbe2b3b.PNG)